ahmedelgomeay/SalesInvoiceGenerator/README.md

 1) Removed the main method from SalesInvoicesFrame Class to avoid duplicate main methods.
 2) Provided **19 screenshots of the project** to confirm that it's working & errors avoiding it to work are removed.
 Kindly check them if you have time.
+3) Added **tables CSV files**.
+You can find them aboved **under the 19 screenshots.**
-3) There are no similar files & packages.
+4) There are no similar files & packages.
 Please check the "Project consits of" section below  & check the comments before methods in order to get a better understanding of the whole project classes & code.

 - Thanks for your understanding & appreciate your review time.